PrairieLearn/PrairieLearn/doc/externalGrading.md

 |           +-- ag.py           # testing files
 |           `-- soln_out.txt
 |
-+-- externalGradingFilesCourse         # external grading files that will be shared between questions
++-- serverFilesCourse                  # files that will be shared between questions
 |   +-- my_testing_framework           # related files can be grouped into directories
 |   |   +-- file1
 |   |   `-- file2